Why Shopify Wins in 2026 (Why Small Business Should Care)

 Shopify dropped their Winter 2026 Editions with over 150 product updates, and the highlights matter for every store owner.

-Sidekick, their AI assistant, went from "helpful chatbot" to something genuinely useful.
+Sidekick, their AI assistant, went from "helpful chatbot" to something genuinely useful — here's what Sidekick actually does in 2026.
 It now builds custom apps for your store, automates workflows, edits your theme, generates analytics reports, and proactively surfaces business insights through a feature called Pulse.
 I tell clients to think of it as a junior employee who works 24/7 and never forgets to check the numbers.

 Agentic Storefronts mean your products can now show up inside AI chat tools like ChatGPT and Perplexity.
 Someone asks an AI "what's the best Canadian-made hot sauce?" and your product can surface in that conversation, with a buy button, without the customer ever visiting Google.
 This is the future of product discovery, and Shopify is building the pipes for it right now.